Universal-Variability-Language/uvl-models/README.md

-# Data base for Industrial Feature Models
+# Data base for Real-world variability models in UVL
 In this repository, we provide a large variety of publicliy available industrial feature models.
 Each model is provided in the Universal Variability Language format (UVL).